-Our Energy Management Policy lays emphasis on energy Amid the growing emphasis on decarbonising the conservation through multiple initiatives.
-Energy audits energy system, we believe that renewable energy are undertaken to map energy consumption throughout will play a crucial role in shaping the future decades. operations and identify potential for energy savings.
-Low While we still rely on conventional energy sources, we energy consumption devices are put to use to replace are actively increasing the utilisation of low carbon high energy consumption ones.
-Constant attempts are alternatives.
-Moreover, we are actively transitioning being made to improve the energy efficiency of our towards renewable energy sources and have already operations to conserve energy.
-Some of the noteworthy incorporated solar and wind energy to power some initiatives by AEL businesses include: of our operations.
-By consciously replacing fossil fuel consumption with renewable sources, we aim to reduce • Solar Manufacturing: The installation of rooftop solar our carbon footprint.
+Our Energy Management Policy lays emphasis on energy conservation through multiple initiatives.
+Energy audits are undertaken to map energy consumption throughout operations and identify potential for energy savings.
+Low energy consumption devices are put to use to replace high energy consumption ones.
+Constant attempts are being made to improve the energy efficiency of our operations to conserve energy.
+Some of the noteworthy initiatives by AEL businesses include: